jpedro/jpedro.github.io/.posts/hundreds.md

 be imported to avoid duplication and eventual deployment errors.
 Also, people tend to create some things manually and then add them later to the project settings.
-So between an init and a plan, we import resources and fix some resources.
+So between an init and a plan, we import resources and mend some things.

 > **Note**
 >